Workiva/over_react/doc/flux_to_redux.md

 __Goal:__ Make a game plan for the refactor process.
 This phase can take as long as it needs to, but should be done in its entirety before attempting Phase 2.

 1. __Diagram store and component relationships.__ Similar to the Advanced conversion, it still makes sense to understand the current state of the architecture.
 For Influx in particular, the focus should be on revealing what stores the specific components are reliant on.
 In some cases, stores may also be reliant on other stores, which should also be noted.
 At the end of this step, the goal is to be able to point to any component and easily understand all the stores that component relies on.
 1. __Break the refactor into groups that includes the stateful layer and the UI layer.__ This will also be like Advanced conversion.
 The difference is that coming out of this step, stores and the UI should be broken into tangible groups to be refactored.
 These groups will be the core of the refactor plan.
 Ideally, each group should be independent enough that it can be updated without touching any other group.
 The groups should also be as small as possible, while also making sense, to allow for the most incremental update possible.
-If diagraming the library architecture (during the previous step) went well, this should be as easy as looking at the diagram and noting the groups that emerge.
+If diagramming the library architecture (during the previous step) went well, this should be as easy as looking at the diagram and noting the groups that emerge.

 #### Phase 2: Incrementally Update Stores